artemyk/artemyk.github.io/_pages/projects.md

 ## Research

-Below I give a high-level overview of my main research directions.
+*Note: Below I give a high-level overview of some of my research topics.
+However, this page has not been updated since 2022.
+If you are interested in my more recent research, please see my  {% include scholar_link.html %} page or email me.*

 * [Thermodynamics of information](#thermo)
 * [The physics of agency, function, and meaning](#agency)